FMIA—Patrick Mahomes Reflects on LIV Turnaround By Following Dad’s Advice: ‘It’s All About The Next Pitch’

 3. I think my heart is warmed by the poll taken by Pro Football Talk on Twitter asking the public if it desires a 17-game regular season.
 PFT got 56,000 votes, with more than 62 percent saying no. Only 37-plus percent said they favored an increase from 16 games to 17.

 Why is my heart warmed?
 Because the NFL spends the vast majority of its PSA persona crowing about how much it values player health and safety, and about how hard it’s working to decrease the number of concussions and head trauma.
 By working hard for a 17th game (saying the tradeoff would be one or two fewer preseason games, which is nonsensical because most starting players play very little or not at all in the preseason), no one should believe a word from Roger Goodell or any league official or any owner about how much they care about player health and safety.
 You care about player health and safety and you’re okay with 8.5 more concussions—based on 145 concussions during a 17-week season this year, and adding an 18th week—and having starting players play 6 percent more snaps during the regular season?
-It’s the most classic lip-service lie I’ve seen from the league is years.
+It’s the most classic lip-service lie I’ve seen from the league in years.
 And if the players agree to it, then don’t ever let me hear a player on the negotiating committee complain about the league not doing enough to take care of players.

 4. I think the only way I’d be in favor of a 17-game regular season, as I’ve said, is if players could play a maximum of 16 games in a season.
 And then, imagine the poor ticket-buying sap in, say, Cincinnati the year the Bengals host the Chiefs and Andy Reid chooses that week to sit Patrick Mahomes.
 All of this comes down to how much money is enough?
 Jerry Jones bought the Cowboys 31 years ago for $140 million.
 Forbes now values the Cowboys at $5.1 billion.
 The franchise has increased in value 36-fold in 31 years.
 I know it’s the American way to make as much money as you can for as long as you can.
 That allows Jones to buy a yacht (with a glass five-story elevator) for $110 million MORE than he paid for the Cowboys in 1989.
 Enough is enough.
 Sixteen games should be the forever cap.